allanmcrae/pkglint/README.md

-directoryname       : Checks for standard directories. elfexecstack        : Check for executable stacks in ELF files. elfgnurelro         : Check for FULL RELRO in ELF files. elfpaths            : Check about ELF files outside some standard paths. elfunstripped       : Check for unstripped ELF files. emptydir            : Warns about empty directories in a package
+directoryname       : Checks for standard directories. elfexecstack        : Check for executable stacks in ELF files. elfgnurelro         : Check for FULL RELRO in ELF files. elfnopie            : Check for no PIE ELF files. elfpaths            : Check about ELF files outside some standard paths. elfunstripped       : Check for unstripped ELF files. emptydir            : Warns about empty directories in a package